 Let’s take a look at it.

 Seeing as how Markor is open source, I got it (and update it) from F-Droid.
 Why F-Droid?
 The site is devoted to free and open source Android apps, and doesn’t add any of Google’s creepiness to the mix.
-And since I don’t use Google services with the version of Android, F-Droid is the best way to get those apps.
+And since I don’t use Google services with the version of Android running on my phone and tablet, F-Droid is the best way to get those apps.

 In case you’re wondering, you can install Markor from the Google Play Store.
 Visit the Markor web page for the link.